-The Company and Fund Articles of Association are also being updated to remove the prohibition on the distribution of capital profits by way of dividend (further to the flexibility introduced by the recent changes in taxation legislation) and also to make some other administrative/corrective amendments.
-Therefore at the forthcoming Annual General Meetings of the Company and the Fund it will be proposed as Company and Fund special resolutions to adopt new Company and Fund Articles of Association.
+The Company and Fund Articles of Association are also being updated to remove the prohibition on the distribution of capital profits by way of dividend (further to the flexibility introduced by recent changes in taxation legislation) and also to make some other administrative / corrective amendments.
+Therefore at the forthcoming Annual General Meetings of the Company and the cell it will be proposed as Company and cell special resolutions to adopt new Company and cell Articles of Association.